 - Stress Reliever – Chocolate contains phenylethylamine which releases a chemical in your body to make you feel good.
-One of the purpose behind Ration Bars was a moral boost for the soldiers.
+One of the purposes behind Ration Bars was a morale boost for the soldiers.

 - Energy – Chocolate also contains iron, carbohydrates, and sugar all of which provide our bodies with energy.

 - Gift – During trying times people are still going to have birthdays, anniversaries, and other special life events.
 Chocolate is a great gift for most occasions.

 - Improve Taste – Many cultures around the world eat bugs for protein.
 In times of food scarcity, more people may consider this option.
 Dipping bugs in chocolate is going to taste much better than eating them plain.
 Hot cocoa is another great example of improving taste.
 Take stale water that’s been sitting in your basement for 3 years and that doesn’t taste great.
 Add sugar, and chocolate turning plain boring water into yummy hot chocolate.

 Storing Candy Long-Term

 I’ve been considering storing candy for longer than six months.
 Hard candies seem to stay intact indefinitely.
 Chocolate candy bars will start to turn white after a year or so making them less appealing.
 So I started researching the best storing practices for candy.
 Below are a couple of articles with great tips on how to store candy properly.